FTP stands for Functional Threshold Power, which is defined as the highest average power you can sustain for approximately an hour, measured in watts.

 The key, however, is to make the test repeatable, so you have consistent results from one test to the next.

 After a good warm-up, including one or two hard efforts of four to five minutes, ride as hard as is sustainable for 20 minutes.

-Moninger recommends finding a road grade of anywhere between 2 and 4 percent if possible, as this will engage more of your glutes and back muscles and result in the best possible power.
+Moninger recommends finding a road grade of anywhere between 2 and 4 per cent if possible because this will engage more of your glutes and back muscles, and result in the best possible power.